Facebook’s independent Oversight Board demands transparency on exemptions for politicians

 It added: “By having clear rules and enforcing them consistently, platforms can give users the confidence that they’ll be treated fairly.
 Ultimately, that benefits everyone.”

 Facebook has previously not been direct with the board.
-Initially, Facebook told the board that it had never applied a newsworthiness exemption to former president Donald Trump.
+Initially, the company told the board that it had never applied a newsworthiness exemption to Trump.

 The Washington Post reported, however, that the newsworthiness exemption was created specifically for Trump in 2015.
 Later, Facebook said it did not keep track of how many times it applied the exemption, but that it had applied the policy to Trump in one instance.

-The Journal’s revelations are reverberating on Capitol Hill, and adding to the growing momentum to regulate Facebook.
-Sen. Mike Lee, the top Republican on the Senate Judiciary antitrust subcommittee said the Journal articles showed “stunning lapses” in protecting Facebook users at a Tuesday antitrust hearing.
+The Journal’s revelations are reverberating on Capitol Hill and adding to the momentum to regulate Facebook.
+Sen. Mike Lee (Utah), the top Republican on the Senate Judiciary antitrust subcommittee, said at a Tuesday hearing that the Journal articles showed “stunning lapses” in protecting Facebook users.

-He said that it underscored the need for greater competition in social media.
-“This too looks like the behavior of monopolies, a monopolist that’s so sure its customers have nowhere else to go that it displays a reckless disregard for quality assurance, for its own brand image and even just being honest with its own users about the obvious safety risks that it’s subjecting its to, particularly its teenage users,” Lee (Utah) said.
+He said it underscored the need for greater competition in social media.
+“This too looks like the behavior of monopolies, a monopolist that’s so sure its customers have nowhere else to go that it displays a reckless disregard for quality assurance, for its own brand image and even just being honest with its own users about the obvious safety risks that it’s subjecting its users to, particularly its teenage users,” Lee said.